Implementations

 Class: SBSMStack

-class xaitk_saliency.impls.gen_image_similarity_blackbox_sal.sbsm.SBSMStack(window_size: Tuple[int, int] = (50, 50), stride: Tuple[int, int] = (20, 20), proximity_metric: str = 'euclidean', fill: int | Sequence[int] | ndarray | None = None, threads: int | None = None)
+class xaitk_saliency.impls.gen_image_similarity_blackbox_sal.sbsm.SBSMStack(window_size: tuple[int, int] = (50, 50), stride: tuple[int, int] = (20, 20), proximity_metric: str = 'euclidean', fill: int | Sequence[int] | ndarray | None = None, threads: int | None = None)

 Encapsulation of the perturbation-occlusion method using specifically the sliding window image perturbation and similarity scoring algorithms to generate similarity-based visual saliency maps.
 See the documentation of SlidingWindow and SimilarityScoring for details.